The Beginning of Lodge History

-An organizational meeting was held on January 16, 1943, and the Washington Lodge was formally chartered September 19, 1943 with 73 members.
-We will be celebrating our 80th anniversary in 2023.
+An organizational meeting was held on January 16, 1943, and the Washington Lodge was formally chartered September 19, 1943, with 73 members.
+We celebrated our 80th anniversary in 2023!

 Norwegian Christmas Festival & Bazaar

-Our first Norwegian Christmas Bazaar was held in 1967 at the Washington Hilton Hotel.
-We have had an annual Christmas bazaar ever since.
+Our first Norwegian Christmas Bazaar was held in 1967 at the Washington Hilton Hotel, and we have organized an annual Christmas bazaar ever since.
 This event serves both as a fundraiser and as outreach to the community.
-In recent years, it has expanded from simply selling Norwegian and Scandinavian goods to become a festival with many cultural activities and demonstrations.
-From 1997-2008, our bazaar was part of the Royal Norwegian Embassy’s Christmas at Union Station.
-From 2009-2012, the annual event was held at the Fairfax Elks Club.
-Starting in 2013, the Norwegian Christmas Festival & Bazaar has been held at Christ Lutheran Church in Fairfax, directly across the street from our lodge's home at the Norway House.
-Becalsue of the Covid Virus, in 2020 the Festival & Bazaar was held in Norway House.
+In recent years, it has expanded from simply selling Norwegian and Scandinavian goods to becoming a true festival with many cultural activities and demonstrations.
+During 1997-2008, our bazaar was part of the Royal Norwegian Embassy’s Christmas at Union Station.
+In the years of 2009-2012, the annual event was held at the Fairfax Elks Club.
+Starting in 2013 and continuing for several years, the event was held at Christ Lutheran Church in Fairfax, directly across the street from our lodge's home at the Norway House.
+Currently, the holiday bazaar and festivities are held at the Norway House and last over 3 days during the first weekend of December.

 17th of May